-Are you new to gluten-free?
-Whether you discovered you have a gluten sensitivity or were diagnosed with celiac disease, it can feel like a lot to learn in a short amount of time.
-But we have good news — these 10 tips will help you adjust quickly, avoid common mistakes, and connect with others who are gluten free!
+Whether you discovered you have a gluten sensitivity or were diagnosed with celiac disease learning how to go gluten free can feel like a lot to learn in a short amount of time.
+But we have good news -- these 10 tips will help you adjust quickly, avoid common mistakes, and connect with others who are gluten free!

 1. Replace major sources of gluten first.